 6) In the regime VI, where $p\geq\frac{1}{2},\bar{q}\leq-\frac{1}{2}$, as shown in Fig.\ref{fig42:subfig:d}, all the $\bar{z}$-roots form $2N$ conjugate pairs and one pure imaginary conjugate pair $\pm i\beta$ with $\beta>\min(|p|,|\bar{q}|)$.

-We also find that the choice of the pure imaginary $\{\bar{\theta}_j\}$ does not change the patterns of the roots $\{\bar{z}_j\}$ but the root density, as shown in Fig.\ref{fig41}.
+We also find that the choice of pure imaginary inhomogeneities $\{\bar{\theta}_j\}$ does not change the patterns of zero roots $\{\bar{z}_j\}$ but the roots density, as shown in Fig.\ref{fig41}.
 This result allows us to calculate the physical quantities such as the surface energy and the elementary excitations of the system in the thermodynamic limit with the help of suitable $\{\bar{\theta}_j\}$ \cite{Qia21}.